 - Communication with parents: Our school will provide information to parents to help promote a positive school culture where bullying is not acceptable and to increase parent's understanding of how our school addresses all forms of bullying behaviour.
-Give examples of communication methods and topics. - Explicit promotion of social and emotional competencies among students: Give examples. - Whole school programs to prevent and address bullying including links to the independent research-based evaluation conducted to inform its selection (schools are recommended to combine the use of the Be You Programs Directory and STEPS - a decision-making tool to help schools select appropriate and evidence-based anti-bullying programs)
+We use school TV and our College newsletter to promote pro-active ways for parents to engage with both their students and the College. - Explicit promotion of social and emotional competencies among students: Well-Being classes are designed to equip students with the competencies needed to navigate the world.
+Student voice is integral to this design. - Whole school programs to prevent and address bullying including links to the independent research-based evaluation conducted to inform its selection (schools are recommended to combine the use of the Be You Programs Directory and STEPS - a decision-making tool to help schools select appropriate and evidence-based anti-bullying programs).

-7.6 Key Contacts for Students and Parents to Report Bullying
+5.6 Key Contacts for Students and Parents to Report Bullying

-''' Mrs Josephine Griffiths - College Principal 3266 2100 Mrs Erin Wedge - Deputy Principal - 3266 2100 Mrs Andrea McCarthy - Guidance Counsellor - 3266 2100 '''
+''' Ms Erin Wedge - College Principal (Acting) 3266 2100 Ms Carly Richardson- College Deputy Principal (Acting) - 3266 2100 Ms Holly Robinson - Guidance Counsellor - 3266 2100 '''

-7.7 Cyberbullying
+5.7 Cyberbullying

-Cyberbullying is treated at Mary MacKillop College with the same level of seriousness as direct bullying.
+At Mary MacKillop College Cyberbullying is treated with the same level of seriousness as direct bullying.

-It is important for students, parents, and staff to know that BCE Principals have the authority to take disciplinary action to address student behaviours that occur outside of school hours or school grounds.
+It is important for students, parents, and staff to know that BCE Principals have the authority to take disciplinary action to address student behaviours that occur outside of school hours or on school grounds.
 This includes cyberbullying.
 In addition, parents and students who have concerns about cyberbullying incidents occurring outside of school hours should immediately seek assistance through the Office of the e-Safety Commissioner or the Queensland Police Service.